prathimacode-hub/Awesome_Python_Scripts/CONTRIBUTING_GUIDELINES.md

 > - Do not edit/delete someone else's code in this repository.
 You can only insert new files/folder in this repository.

-> - Give a meaningful name to whatever file or folder you are adding, for e.g., if you have written a Python code on hello world, then hello_world.py is one example of valid name.
+> - Give a meaningful name to whatever file or folder you are adding, for e.g., if you have written a Python code on Hello World, then Hello_World.py is one example of valid name.

 ## What should I keep in mind while contributing?💡

-- When you are contributing, make sure that the work is entirely your own and not from some other source.
-- All the scripts must follow [PEP 8 Style Guidelines](https://www.python.org/dev/peps/pep-0008/).
+### Coding Style

+We want your work to be readable by others; therefore, we encourage you to note the following:

+- Follow PEP8 guidelines.
+Read more about it <a href="https://pep8.org/"> here. </a>
+- Please write in Python 3.7+.  __print()__ is a function in Python 3 so __print "Hello"__ will _not_ work but __print("Hello")__ will.
+- Please focus hard on naming of functions, classes, and variables.
+Help your reader by using __descriptive names__ that can help you to remove redundant comments.
+  - Please follow the [Python Naming Conventions](https://pep8.org/#prescriptive-naming-conventions) so variable_names and function_names should be lower_case, CONSTANTS     in UPPERCASE, ClassNames should be CamelCase, etc.
+  - Expand acronyms because __gcf()__ is hard to understand but __greatest_common_factor()__ is not.

+### Other points to remember while submitting your work:

+- Create a folder with a meaningful repository name (If Digital Clock is submitted for example, the Folder Name should be "DigitalClock" and the File Name as "digital_clock.py")
+- File extension for code should be `.py`.
+- Strictly use snake_case (underscore_separated) in your file_name, as it will be easy to parse in future using scripts.
+- Please avoid creating new directories if at all possible.
+Try to fit your work into the existing directory structure you have created for your project.
+If you want to,  please contact before doing so.
+- The README.md file should be concise and clear about what the project is about and what it does.
+- It should be documented briefly enough to let readers understand.
+Screenshot inclusion is must
+- If you have modified/added code work, make sure the code compiles before submitting.
+- If you have modified/added documentation work, ensure your language is concise and contains no grammar errors.
+- Do not update the [README.md](https://github.com/prathimacode-hub/Awesome_Python_Scripts/blob/main/README.md) and [CONTRIBUTING_GUIDELINES.md](https://github.com/prathimacode-hub/Awesome_Python_Scripts/blob/main/CONTRIBUTING_GUIDELINES.md).

 ## Resources📖